-Should you overpay your mortgage or invest?
+Should you overpay your mortgage or invest the money?

 Money Talk is intended to inform and educate; it's not financial advice.
 Affiliate links, including from Amazon, are used to help fund it.
 If you make a purchase via a link marked with an *, Money Talk might receive a commission at no cost to you.
 Find out more here.